Diversity, Equity, Inclusion & Belonging at The Theatre

 Troy Siebels, President & CEO

 Diversity and equity belong both onstage and off.
 The Hanover Theatre and Conservatory for the Performing Arts is not only for the community, it’s by the community we serve: so our performances and what’s happening backstage should reflect it as well.
 From donating tickets to our sensory-friendly performances, The Hanover Theatre Repertory to our educational programs, we’re committed to increasing accessibility to our theatre in every sense of the word.
-Everyone, no matter their age, ability or income, deserves to benefit from the power of the performing arts.
+Everyone deserves to benefit from the power of the performing arts.